MurrayIII/UnicodeMathML/playground/help.md

 | Ctrl+y  | Redo |
 | Ctrl+z  | Undo |
 ## Symbol galleries
+Unicode has [most](https://www.unicode.org/reports/tr25/) math symbols in usage today.
+The symbol galleries located below the input and output windows contain the most common math symbols.
+You can enter a symbol in a gallery by clicking on it or by typing its control word as described in the _Entering symbols_ section above.

+Math styled letters, such as the math fraktur H (ℌ), can be entered by selecting the letter(s) and clicking on the 𝔄𝔅ℭ button or other math-style button.
+Math styled letters can also be entered using control words like \mfrakH, in which the final letter determines the math styled letter.

 Most symbols have LaTeX control-word tooltips.
 For example, in the codepoint window, hovering over the integral symbol ∫ displays